GENICULAR ARTERY EMBOLIZATION (GAE)

 You may be a good candidate if you:

-- Have knee osteoarthritis that causes daily pain or limits mobility
+- Have knee osteoarthritis that causes pain or limits mobility

-- Tried injections, therapy, or medications without lasting relief
+- Tried injections, therapy, or medications without relief

 - Are not ready for or cannot undergo total knee replacement

-- Want a non-surgical solution with less recovery time
+- Want a non-surgical solution with virtually zero recovery time

-Our team will evaluate your condition and imaging to see if GAE is appropriate for your situation.
+Our team will evaluate your condition and imaging to see if GAE is appropriate for you.

-GAE is a safe and well-tolerated procedure, but as with any medical treatment, there are risks.
+GAE is an extremely safe and well-tolerated procedure, but as with any medical treatment, there are side effects.

 Common, mild side effects:

-- Bruising or soreness at the catheter site
+- Bruising or soreness at the access site

 FAQS